-International students apply for the coming school year using the Application Form.
+International students apply for the coming school year using the online application form (contact International@StCroixLutheran.org if you need a hard copy of the application).
 It is recommended that application is made early to guarantee a place in the enrollment.
-The early application deadline is January 31.
-Decisions will be made by the admissions committee on February 15.
-The standard application deadline is March 31, with decisions made on April 15.
+The early application deadline is January 31 (decisions by the admissions committee on February 15).
+The standard application deadline is March 31 (decisions made on April 15).
 Applications submitted after April 15 will be reviewed on a space-available basis.

 Step 1: Apply: Must include $100 application fee.

 - Pages 1-4 are to be completed by the student and family.

 - Page 5 is to be completed by the student's School Principal or Advisor.

 - Page 6 is to be completed by the student’s English Teacher.

 - Page 7 is the application checklist for your use.

 Other information sheets are for you to keep for your reference.

 School Transcripts: The student will send official school transcripts with the application form from any schools attended during grades 6-12 where applicable.
 These transcripts must be translated into English.

 Transcripts must show above-average academic ability.